toptal/picasso/docs/decisions/18-spacings.md

 ### Goal

 Picasso has to provide full set of BASE design spacings to allow consumers to use all of them when developing Picasso-based applications.
 Introduced changes should not break existing usage of spacing in related components mentioned above.
+The legacy way of specifying spacing (numbers and string constants) has to be gradually deprecated.
+The upcoming deprecation should be announced and completed in 3 weeks after introduction of BASE spacing.

 ### Technical implementation